-There are few things you need to know about how to be successful on Mt.
-Elbrus.
-The right acclimatization, prior training and the right gear all need to be part of your preparation.
-We just had 8 out of 8 people on the summit of Mt.
-Elbrus.
-All of them picked our itinerary to give them the best acclimatization, available of our training and continual advice.
+We have had 6 groups on Mount Elbrus this season.
+All of them picked our itinerary to give themselves the best acclimatization available and they listened to our training advice.
 The biggest factor in their success was themselves and their ability to get out hiking long distances with heavy back packs and supplement that would daily gym training with weighted back packs.
 They committed to the training and getting the right gear for the climb.
 CONTACT US and JOIN US ON ELBRUS.

 As you can see in these pictures It can be warm and wearing Merino wool layers and protecting yourself from the sun is needed.
 It can also rain or snow so you have to be prepared for temperatures of +20c to -20c (70f to -4f) There is nothing we can do about the weather on Elbrus.
 You do want to give yourself the best chance at success so coming to Elbrus with prior mountaineering experience and having tested your gear prior to arrival will be essential for success.
 The terrain while acclimatizing is sometimes steep with mixed rock and trails.
 By hiking prior to an ascent on similar terrain you are giving yourself the best chance to being prepared.
 Your legs, back and body will thank you.